 You can add to the 100GB of free backup space by referring friends.
 You can make referrals until you hit the 500GB, which is quite generous.
 Plus, you can use the free plan on unlimited devices.
 Keep in mind that you need to access your account every 90 days, though, or Degoo will delete your data.

 If that’s a concern, you can subscribe to the 2TB plan for $10 per month.
 You can try the plan by using the free 14-day trial before subscribing.
-That said, it’s the same amount of storage IDrive offers for twice the price.
+That said, it’s less than half the amount of storage IDrive offers for almost twice the price.

 Still, the free plan offers a lot and the user experience doesn’t detract much from the overall impression.

 - 100GB free backup

 - No SMS, calendar or contacts backup on mobile

 BigMIND Home is another online backup service from the company that created Zoolz Home Backup and G Cloud.
 It is similar to G Cloud, but it has novel features on the desktop and mobile clients that its counterpart doesn’t.
 That said, its user experience doesn’t quite match G Cloud’s.